Managing Alpine Linux Based Container Images With Renovate

 .

-For versioning image tags, we're specifically trying to override the default
+For versioning image tags, specifically trying to override the default docker

 versioningTemplate